-- Impoundment fluctuation limitations: - o Sewalls: 0.5 feet (year-round) from permanent crest of dam or top of flashboards if in place.
+• Impoundment fluctuation limitations:

+- O Sewalls: 0.5 feet (year-round) from permanent crest of dam or top of flashboards if in place.
 As per license article 402 and Section VII.A of the Settlement Offer, the Sewalls Development is operated in run-of-river mode when flows are less than 2,000 cfs between May 1 and September 30. - Flashboard installation: To be installed by May 1 of each year (or as soon as possible thereafter) and removed in the fall, as determined by Erie.
-Flashboards are installed to protect nests of reservoir spawning fish and migratory and non-migratory nesting birds.